Deep temporal nerves

-The deep temporal nerves are typically two nerves (one anterior and one posterior) which arise from the mandibular nerve (CN V_{3}) and provide motor innervation to the temporalis muscle.
+The deep temporal nerves are motor branches of the mandibular nerve (CN V_{3}).
+They originate in the infratemporal region and ascend deep to the temporalis muscle.
+These nerves provide motor innervation to the temporalis muscle, which elevates the mandible during chewing.
+The deep temporal nerves are relevant in surgical procedures and conditions affecting the infratemporal fossa and temporalis muscle.

 Structure

 Origin

 They usually arise from (the anterior division of) the mandibular nerve (CN V_{3}).'

 Course

 They pass superior to the superior border of the lateral pterygoid muscle.'
 They ascend to the temporal fossa and enter the deep surface of the temporalis muscle.'

 Distribution

 The deep temporal nerves provide motor innervation to the temporalis muscle.
 The deep temporal nerves also have articular branches which provide a minor contribution to the innervation of the temporomandibular joint.